Books Set In Oregon

 The Mushroom Hunters

-I grew up in a small logging town, in the middle of nowhere, near the NW coast range of Oregon.
-The area I grew up in and that my family still live in are the areas mentioned in The Mushroom Hunters by Langdon Cook.
-In fact, I grew up picking mushrooms back in the 1980’s when mushroom picking was just becoming popular.
+I grew up in a small logging town in the middle of nowhere, near the NW coast range of Oregon.
+The area I grew up in and that my family still lives in is mentioned in Langdon Cook’s The Mushroom Hunters.
+In fact, I grew up picking mushrooms back in the 1980s, when mushroom picking was just becoming popular.

-We walked the forests and logging roads picking mushrooms.
-We sold them to a mushroom buyer that lived a mile or so down the road.
+We walked the forests and logging roads, picking mushrooms.
+We sold them to a mushroom buyer who lived a mile or so down the road.
 He was a friend of my parents, and I went to school with his son.
-It was small town rural living.
+It was small-town rural living.

-Mushroom picking has changed drastically since my family picked and sold them back in the 1980’s.
-In fact I had no idea how much it has changed until I read this book, but this book brought back so many memories.
+Mushroom picking has changed drastically since my family picked and sold them back in the 1980s.
+In fact, I had no idea how much it had changed until I read this book, but it brought back so many memories.

 The Mushroom Hunters is one of those books that would work for two states.
-This book takes place all over the Pacific Northwest, but a good portion of it covers mushroom picking in Oregon.
-I grew up mushroom picking in the far northwest corner of Oregon and I could relate so much to the weather, forests, and so much more that this book covers.
+It takes place all over the Pacific Northwest, but a good portion of it covers mushroom picking in Oregon.
+I grew up mushroom picking in the far northwest corner of Oregon, and I could relate so much to the weather, forests, and so much more that this book covers.

 Shoe Dog